 In the newness of the life I experienced in Christ, I also revisited the stark differences between a historic biblical Christianity and that of Mormonism.
 I spoke with Mormon friends at college and Mormon missionaries on campus.
 I studied and studied and studied.
 I read the Bible and I read parts of the Mormon Scriptures, and I read books about on the topic.

-I found out that the more I studied, the more I realized how utterly different Mormonism is compared to Christianity.
+I found out that the more I studied, the more I realized how utterly different Mormonism is to historic, biblical Christianity.
 Though the two religions use the same words, they often have completely different meanings for these words.
 I began to become even more convinced that if the Bible is true, then Mormon theology is not and Joseph Smith could not be a true prophet.

 One of the most fundamental differences is found in the doctrine of God.
 Mormonism teaches that God the Father is a created being (along with Jesus and the Holy Spirit as created beings), and that God the Father was once only a man who became a god after a prolonged obedience.
 Thus, in Mormon thought, God the Father had a god before He was god.
 And, so did that god before Him, and the cycle continues—in Mormonism this is called “the doctrine of eternal progression.”
 This means that in all of reality there are countless gods in the universe—even if Mormons say that “for them there is only one” they worship.
 This is a FAR cry from the Bible, which teaches that there is only one God in all of existence and reality (Isaiah 43:10, 44:6), a God who eternally exists in three persons (Father, Son, Holy Spirit).
 A biblical view of God is monotheistic, while Mormonism holds to a form of polytheism (though they claim to worship only one god, they are polytheistic in claiming there is more than one true God in all of existence).
 A biblical view of God holds to the view that God is eternal and uncreated in his nature (Psalm 90:2), while Mormonism teaches that there was once a time when Heavenly Father was not or did not exist.